 Highlights: Friendly, Cheerful, Loyal

-Though the Soft Coated Wheaten Terrier is typically considered a medium sized dog breed, we can argue they’re borderline large.
-In fact, some male Wheatens can hit the 60 pound range depending on the parents and genetics.
+While the Soft Coated Wheaten Terrier is typically considered a medium sized dog breed, we can argue they’re borderline large.
+In fact, some male Wheatens can reach the 60 pounds range depending on the parents and genetics.

 Wheatens (or Wheaties) are some of the most optimistic dogs you can find.
 They will almost always be cheerful and few things can get them down.
 If you’re having a bad day, the Wheaten will always be by your side to give you a big hug.

 RECOMMENDED: 31 Terrific Terrier Mixes